bigdave/high-availability-rpi-cluster/README.md

 ## Overview

 This project demonstrates how to setup a high-availability, load-balanced web server using Raspberry Pi's.
+I use this cluster in my home to run personal projects.

 This documentation covers the procedure for a 4-unit stack, however the same instructions can easily be applied to any size stack from 3-unit to as many as you'd like.
 I chose 4-units because it demonstrates how to construct a complex infrastructure without overcomplicating the instructions.

 Primary features of this project: